saps2412/SpineNuancesWebsite/content/english/documents/IFU.md

 draft: false
 ---

-Step-by-step detailed information for both ostaPek® cage and pedicle fixation system's intended purpose, proper use and any precautions to be taken.
+Detailed information for both ostaPek® cages and pedicle fixation systems intended use, precautions to be taken, risks and reprocessing instructions.

 <!--more-->